sohaibsohail98/vagrant_github/devops_environment.md

 - How can we install packages - sudo apt-get install nginx - ths will install the nginx package

 - How can we check the status of program - systemctl status nameofthepackage

+- What we have done so far:

+Updated our vagrant
+Created new directories
+Created new files
+Deleted files
+Changed permissions on vagrant file
+Install packages such as Nginx - which will install the web server functionality Edited Vagrantfile to make sure it connects the ip address to the web address.
+Checked the status of the package Nginx